ipspace-netautomationlab/net-automation-lab/README.txt

 All the project files have been uploaded to a GitHub repo where the "master" branch contains the official release and the "development" branch is used as development environment.

+Commits inside master branch will be referred to homework completion.

 Within the master branch folder you can find the following folders:

 *	Ansible: this folder contains the Ansible config files;